• Skip to primary navigation

 Search

-I’m thrilled you’re here, and if this is your first time visiting the Department of Rangeland, Wildlife and Fisheries Management—no worries.
-We’re new here too and I’m honored to be your RWFM department head.
+I’m thrilled you’re here, and if this is your first time visiting the Department of Rangeland, Wildlife and Fisheries Management — no worries.
+Welcome!

-In 2020, Texas A&M AgriLife reimagined the ways that our two former departments of Ecosystem Science and Management and Wildlife and Fisheries Sciences could approach natural resource stewardship with our students.
-Through that process, we created a department with a mission to lead with teaching, research, engagement and policy.
-When we thought about the caliber of education we wanted to offer, our vision started with you—the next generation of field experts, lifelong learners and professionals who will work at the nexus of research and outreach in rangeland grazing, land stewardship, aquaculture and wildlife management.
+When we thought about the caliber of education we want to offer, our vision started with you — the next generation of field experts, lifelong learners and professionals who will work at the nexus of research and outreach in rangeland grazing, land stewardship, aquaculture and wildlife management.

 Roel Lopez, Ph.D.